 The principal components of the ablation system to be evaluated in this investigation are the THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter and the TRUPULSE™ Generator.
-The THERMOCOOL SMARTTOUCH™ SF Bi-Directional Navigation Catheter with Contact Force Sensing Capability, is a steerable, multi-electrode luminal, irrigated catheter.
-It is CE marked for use in catheter-based cardiac electrophysiological mapping (stimulating and recording) and, when used with a RF generator, for cardiac ablation.
-The investigational TRUPULSE™ Generator provides both the RF energy and the novel uni-polar, bi-phasic pulse sequence to the catheter through the toggling of the two energy sources on the generator monitor.8 The THERMOCOOL SMARTTOUCH™ SF Catheter is to be used in this investigational study with the TRUPULSE™ Generator, to transmit the PF or RF energy to the catheter tip electrode for cardiac ablation.
+The THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter is a steerable, multi-electrode luminal, irrigated catheter.
+The investigational TRUPULSE™ Generator provides both the RF energy and the novel uni-polar, bi-phasic pulse field (PF) energy to the catheter through the toggling of the two energy sources on the generator monitor.8 The THERMOCOOL SMARTTOUCH™ SF Catheter is to be used in this investigational study with the TRUPULSE™ Generator, to transmit the PF or RF energy to the catheter tip electrode for cardiac ablation.
 The catheter and the generator are integrated with the CARTO™ 3 System.
-The THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter and the TRUPULSE™ Generator are not available for sale in any region of the world.
+The THERMOCOOL SMARTTOUCH™ SF Dual Energy Catheter and the TRUPULSE™ Generator are not available for sale in any region.

 “Enrollment of the first patient in the SmartfIRE Study is an important milestone in Biosense Webster’s journey to harness the latest science and technology to improve the treatment of AFib around the world,’’ said Celine Martin, Company Group Chairman, Cardiovascular & Specialty Solutions Group, Johnson & Johnson.
 “As a long-standing leader in the field of cardiac ablation, we are working to bring forward a versatile, best-in-class portfolio of pulsed field ablation solutions – complementary to our radiofrequency ablation catheter portfolio – to address various ablation strategies in the treatment of atrial arrhythmias.”